Mask Shortage Straps Pharmacists Who Need Them To Keep Medicines Pure

 Pharmacy staff who prepare IV drugs inside hospitals are the latest health care workers decrying a shortage of masks as they scramble to prepare medicines for patients with diagnoses ranging from cancer to COVID-19.

 The staff wear surgical masks while preparing liquid medications that are to be injected into patients' veins; the point is to avoid inadvertently exhaling any droplets of saliva into the formulas.
-That's a crucial step in ensuring the medication remains sterile.
-In addition, pharmacists are in need of N95 respirator masks to protect themselves as they counsel patients in hospitals.
+That's a crucial step in ensuring that the medication remains sterile.
+In addition, pharmacists need N95 respirator masks to protect themselves as they counsel patients in hospitals.

 But pharmacists tend to be, perhaps understandably, behind front-line medical providers who are treating COVID-19 patients as supplies of both types of scarce protective masks are being doled out.